alexzhangs/aws-cfn-vpn/README.md

 * Multi nodes(across multi AWS accounts).
 * Active/Inactive users and nodes.
 * Heartbeat to detect the port alive on the node.
+* Auto-create the DNS records for the domains of web console, and Shadowsocks nodes in [name.com](https://name.com).
 * Auto-sync the node info to shadowsocks-manager.
 * Auto-sync the node IP address to [name.com](https://name.com).
 * Traffic statistics on ports and nodes(minimize the impact of